eriksterneberg/simplecalculator/README.md

 <register> <operation> <value> OR print <register>
 ```

-Alphanumeric means a combination of [a-z] and [0-9], with at least one of the former.
+All registers are alphanumeric, which means a combination of [a-z] and [0-9], with at least one of the former.

 Circular dependencies are avoided by only evaluating pending thunks for a register once.
 Consider the following case:
 ```